Weekend in Tarawa

 Ideal For

-History ensoiasts, Cultural travelers, Slow-paced adventurers
+History enthusiasts, Beach lovers, Cultural travelers, Solo adventurers

 Day-by-Day Itinerary